 All construction related to the Pier 25 Structure has been completed.
 The North Upland Section of Segment 3, which runs from Pier 40 to the south side of Laight Street, has been completed, and a ribbon cutting ceremony in July 2008 marked the opening of the section.
-The Pier 26 Structure is complete, and the completion of the punchlist items is in progress.
+The Pier 26 Structure is complete.
+The Platform between Piers 25 & 26 Structures is complete.